Limassol, Cyprus. Where Will Your Love Story Find You?

 Sixty-three nationalities are working onboard this cruise ship.
 Any differences, including the Greek-Turkish-Cypriot partition, set aside when we meet and chat about everything and anything.
 We all know strife, conquest and dominion, regardless of the era it happened to our respective nations.

 I’m happy to see a new place today.
 The marvel of working on a cruise ship!
-Every morning I wake up in a different country, I see something new, or I return to a place I had seen before and yearn to revisit.
+Every morning I wake up in a different country, I see something new or return to a place I had seen before and yearn to revisit.
 I can never get tired of it!

 Kostas has some time off and offers to join me onto land.
 I’m grateful for the company, more so because he’d been here countless times and knows his way around the city.

 The ship docks close to a gorgeous marina berthing exquisite yachts.
-I got into the habit of watching and not seeing, although it is flashy.
+I got into the habit of seeing and not watching, although it is flashy.

 There is a short shuttle transfer to the city.
 We make it out of the port area in minutes.
 The modern city raises in the distance, with tower buildings aligned along the sea-line.
 Limassol lies in between the azure waters of the Mediterranean and arid peaks on the horizon.